 King University requires all students to complete a criminal background check upon admission to the School of Nursing and enrollment in clinical nursing courses.
 This is to ensure a safe clinical environment for both students and the public and to meet the contractual requirements of area healthcare facilities.
+Criminal history does not necessarily exclude the nursing student from the nursing program.
+See Criminal Background Check Policy to review the entire policy.

-All nursing students must clear a criminal background check before admission to the clinical settings utilized by King University.
-Each student is required to complete and clear a background check prior to the student entering their first semester in the nursing program.
+All nursing students must complete a criminal background check before admission to the clinical settings utilized by King University.
 Some clinical agencies may require additional or more frequent background checks.
 Failure to undergo the background check by the deadlines given may result in dismissal from the nursing program and will result in the inability to attend clinical.
-Criminal history does not necessarily exclude the nursing student from the nursing program (Refer to Paragraph III in the Policy).
-See Criminal Background Check Policy to review the entire policy.